Foreign travel advice

 Cases of Zika virus have been reported in 2015 and 2016.
 You should follow the advice of the National Travel Health Network and Centre, particularly if you’re pregnant or planning to become pregnant.
 Seek advice from a health professional if you have any further questions or concerns.

-El Salvador has one of the highest crime rates in Latin America.
+Most visits to El Salvador are trouble free.
+However, El Salvador has one of the highest crime rates in Latin America so you should take extra care.
 Take particular care in downtown San Salvador and on roads outside major towns and cities at night.
 Avoid wearing expensive jewellery or displaying valuable items.
 Safeguard your passport, mobile phone and cash against pickpockets.
 See Crime

 The rainy season runs from June to November.
 See Rainy season